autonomical1/ObsidianBackup/AP Government/Notes/Federalism and its delicious flavors.md

-**Federalism**: constitutional arrangement in which power is distributed between a central government and subdivisional governments (states)
+- **Federalism**: constitutional arrangement in which power is distributed between a central government and subdivisional governments (states)
+	- power shared between state and federal governments
+	- Constitution designates certain pow